hotchk155/hotchk155.github.io/arpie/build.md

 The transistor will stand a few mm above the board when soldered.
 Avoid overheating the transistor when soldering it.
 <img src="img/B314.JPG">

-Add the 6 pin programming header.
+Add the 6 pin serial programming header (You may need to separate this from the 6-pin socket in the kit).
+This is placed in the set of holes marked "Serial Prog" near LED1 - please ensure you place it in the correct location as it will be difficult to move it later!)

 Again it helps to invert the board and let its weight hold the strip in place while you solder one pin, ensure it is straight, then solder the others.
 <img src="img/B315.JPG">